TERMS OF SERVICE

 Company reserves the right, at its sole but reasonable discretion, without prior consent of Merchant, to make reasonable changes to the Services or implement other risk management controls deemed necessary by Company or its suppliers to manage risk.
 Merchant shall comply with all such changes.

 Merchant has the exclusive responsibility to calculate, charge, collect and remit state and other taxes applicable to Product sales.
-Company or the Bank may have tax reporting responsibilities in connection with the Service such as an Internal Revenue Service (IRS) on Form 1099-K.
+Company may have tax reporting responsibilities in connection with the Service such as an Internal Revenue Service (IRS) on Form 1099-K.

 21. Merchant Product